-Whether you need to overcome financial obstacles, create expansion opportunities, or want added expertise, the right investor(s) can fulfill your needs.
-However, you need an agreement in place to outline your goals and, in return, the compensation investors can expect.
-Learn how to write an investor agreement and help secure the funds you need to move forward confidently, then speak with a legal professional to execute the contract accordingly.
+Whether you need to overcome financial obstacles, expand, or you want added business expertise, the right investor(s) can fulfill your needs.
+However, you need an agreement in place to outline your goals and the compensation investors can expect.
+Learn how to write an investor agreement and then speak with a legal professional to execute the contract.

 Investor agreement: What it is and why you need one